-During the conversations you have with your character, pause ever now and again and think about not only how your character will respond, but why she'll respond that way.
-What is she hearing inside her head?
-Did her parents always encourage her dreams or tear them up?
-Does she hear her ex-husband tell her she's too stupid, too weak, too ugly?
+During the conversations you have with your character, pause every now and again and think about not only how your character will respond, but why they will respond that way.
+What are they hearing inside their own head?
+Did their parents always encourage their dreams, or tear them up?
+Do they hear their ex-partner tell them they're too stupid, too weak, too ugly?
 Be that voice.

-09. Put a face to a name
+08. Put a face to a name

 I'm not sure if other writers do this, but sometimes I'll do a Google image search to 'find my character' so to speak.
 A lot of times, I'll start with an image and build my character around that image.

-10. Have fun and don't try to be perfect
+09. Don't try to be perfect

 This seems like a no-brainer, but so many people (I won't lie, myself included) get stuck on this 'being perfect' thing.
+Perfect does not exist.

 Your characters don't need to be perfect, nor does your story.
-Especially, if it's your first draft.
+Especially if it's your first draft.
 Just get the words out of your head and onto the paper (or into the computer).
 And most importantly, have fun.
 You'd be amazed at how much better your writing is when you're having fun.

 Like this?
 Read these!